EllenGYY/Microbit-Voice-Classification/README.md

 ### 1. Setup

-- Pip requirements (updated March 4, 2022):
+- Python package requirements (updated March 4, 2022):
   - Installation: `pip install -r requirements.txt`
   - Write file: `pip freeze > requirements.txt`
   - May need to use pip3 in place of pip for commands to work, or alternatively use conda